ZupIT/beagle-docs/Settings/content/en/docs/API/Context/Operations/How to register a new operation.md

 {{% tab name="Android" %}}

-The registration of an operation on android is through `Operation`interface , see how it works on the example below:
+You must the `Operation` interface in order to register a new operation on Android.
+The example below shows this interface signature

 ```java